Department of Finance

 Prerequisite: ACC 2003 or ACC 2013 or the equivalent.

 A basic survey course focusing on three aspects of finance: the financial system, corporate finance, and investments.
 The financial environment will be described along with how the financial system interacts with the economy.
 Business decisions, efficient allocation of financial resources, and fundamentals of investment will be introduced.
-This course may not be applied toward a major or a minor in finance.
+This course is designed for nonbusiness majors and cannot be applied toward a degree in the Carlos Alvarez College of Business.
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 FIN 3013.
 Principles of Business Finance.
 (3-0) 3 Credit Hours.

 Introduction to financial management techniques.
 Topics may include time value of money, valuation of stocks and bonds, risk and return, capital budgeting analysis, financing alternatives, financial planning, ratio analysis, short-term financial decisions, working capital, sources and uses of funds, capital structure, dividend policy, lease analysis, options, international financial management, and other topics associated with successful business finance decisions in an internationally competitive environment.
 (Formerly FIN 3014.
 Credit cannot be earned for both FIN 3014 and FIN 3013.)
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 FIN 3023.
 Intermediate Corporate Finance.
 (3-0) 3 Credit Hours.

-Prerequisites: FIN 3013, or the equivalent, with a grade of "C-" or better and successful completion of the Finance Assessment of Competency Test (FACT).
-Completion or concurrent enrollment in ACC 3023 or ACC 3053.
+Prerequisites: FIN 3013, or the equivalent, with a grade of "C-" or better and successful completion of the Finance Assessment of Competency Test (FACT); and completion of, or concurrent enrollment in, ACC 3023 or ACC 3053, FIN 3063, and MAT 1133.

 Advanced discussion of subjects essential to corporate financial management, including short-term credit policies, capital budgeting, risk, sources of long-term funds, financial leverage, and the cost of capital.
 Special topics such as mergers, bankruptcy, and reorganization may also be considered.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 3033.
 Principles of Investment.
 (3-0) 3 Credit Hours.